All static and electrically charged solutions with Einstein base manifold in the arbitrary-dimensional Einstein-Maxwell system with a massless scalar field: General solution in four and higher dimensions

 Lastly, in the case of $a=b$, the general solution is

 where

+The scalar field in this solution is given by Eq.~(\ref{sol-phi2}).
 Since the metric function $F$ is finite in this solution, the zero of $G$, $x=a$, corresponds to a curvature singularity.
 Moreover, in this special case, there is an infinite number of solutions for $F(x)=0$, which are all different from $x=a$ and represent curvature singularities with finite $\phi$.

+The neutral limit $q\to 0$ and the trivial scalar-field limit of this type-IV solution are equivalent, in which the solution becomes the Ricci-flat-A solution given by \eqref{Ricci-flat}.